skizztech/skizzagatchi/README.md

 Custom pixel pets or skins

 🛠 Code
+download skizzagatchi v3.ino put it in arduino ide and install all the libraries then flash it

+hold down the button for two seconds to help fix his mood!

 All animations are drawn using Adafruit GFX and SSD1306 libraries.
 The project is designed to be memory-light and ESP32-friendly, with efficient timers and sprite handling.